LowieHuyghe/file-archiver/README.md

 # File Archiver

 A file archiver that archives your files and generates descriptor-file.
 Ideal for saving space on your (cloud)storage!

+**UPDATE:**
+* Supporting archiving of Google Doc-files now!
+ *Google Doc-files on your local disk are only links.
+So adding them to an achive doesn't accomplish anything.
+Instead the tool makes actual backups of the content and adds them to the archive:*
+  - .gdoc → .pdf & .docx
+  - .gsheet → .pdf & .xslx
+  - .gslides → .pdf & .pptx
+  - .gdraw → .pdf

 ## Installation